Triangle processes on graphs with given degree sequence: The asymptotic distribution of

 \subsection{Assumptions on the degree sequence}

 In our asymptotic results we made the assumption that $M_2\geq M$.
 We will now prove that this is equivalent to having average degree $\bar{d}\geq 2$.
-For our Markov chain analysis the condition $\bard\geq 2$ is automatically satisfied, since we assume $d_n\geq 3$. \begin{lem} $M_2 \geq M$ \ifff $\bar{d}\geq 2$. \end{lem} \begin{proof} We have
+For our Markov chain analysis the condition $\bard\geq 2$ is automatically satisfied, since we assume that $d_n\geq 3$ in Theorem~\ref{thm:rapid}.